swuecho/Immune-repertoire-network/README.md

 pipeline used in paper:

-*Multiple sclerosis activity in treatment naïve patients is accompanied by B cell recruitment and activation in the CNS compartment*
+*Multiple sclerosis activity in treatment naïve patients is accompanied by B cell recruitment and activation in the CNS compartment* (in submission)

 ### upstream